teticio/terraform-ec2/README.md

 # Terraform EC2

-Terraform code to quickly spin up an EC2 instance in AWS.
+Terraform code to quickly spin up / tear down an EC2 instance in AWS.
 A persistent EBS volume is also created and mounted at `/home`.

 ## Usage